virtual-labs/exp-display-image-text-content-iitd/experiment/simulation/images/index.md

-### This folder contains images used in simulation.
+### This folder contains images used in Round 3 documentation.